Dearborn Public Library

 December, 2013

-Approved the renewal, for five years, of the Reciprocal Borrowing Agreement between the Dearborn and Dearborn Heights libraries.
-The expiration date will be February 28, 2019.
+Renewal of the Reciprocal Borrowing Agreement between the Dearborn and Dearborn Heights libraries.

 2014

-Beginning in FY 2014-2015, as the revenue from 1 mill is insufficient to meet the funding needs of the library, the City Council approved an additional .54 mill for library services
+Beginning in FY 2014-2015, the City Council approved an additional .54 mill for library services.

 September, 2014